 I am actively recruiting postdocs.
 See here for more.

-Note: some items below may be out of date!
+Note: items below may be out of date!

 Broadly, my interests relate to particle physics, astroparticle physics, and cosmology.
 I am currently working in the neutrino sector, investigating questions of weak mixing, neutrino masses, CP violation, and physics beyond the Standard Model via the MINOS and NOνA long-baseline neutrino experiments.
 You can read more about MINOS and NOνA here.
 On MINOS, we are probing νe appearance and conducting tests of neutrino/antineutrino equivalence.
 The NOνA prototype near detector is currently operating at Fermilab, and the far detector will come online in 2013.
 Our group has central roles in NOνA electronics, data acquisition, detector commissioning and calibration, and we are leading the analysis development toward the broad NOνA physics program.
 Someone joining our group now can become involved in any and all of these areas.
 I am also working toward new approaches to measuring leptonic CP violation, searching for sterile neutrinos, and elucidating neutrino interaction cross sections.